Programs & Events

 Click here to view schedule for the Fall International Student Orientation, The Fall International, Missionary and Transcultural Student Orientation is planned for Aug.
 22-27, 2015.
 Incoming students: please also check the International Student Portal Page on MCSquare for additional information and also check your e-mails.

 For students who have one or both parents accompany them to campus, we also run a concurrent Parent Orientation (in the Fall only).
 Preregistration is required.
-Click here for the 2014 schedule (last year's) to get an idea of event.
+Click here for the 2015 schedule

 International & Missionary Peer Advisor Program